dizzyinez/WPI-game-jam-2020/README.md

 `mingw32-make`

 If it says either of these aren't found, you'll need their \bin\ folder to your system path.
 Information on how to do that [here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).
-Default directories to add are as follows: